k-puig/DiscoBackup/README.md

 # Setup

+Put your Discord bot token in a text file named `bot_token.txt` in the root directory of this project (on the same level as discobackup.py).

+Now install the required dependencies to run the project.

 ```
 pip install -r requirements.txt  # For required dependencies
 ```

 # Run

-Ensure that your Discord bot token, named `bot_token.txt` is located inside the `discobackup` directory.
+Start up the Discord bot.

 ```
 python discobackup.py  # To run the application